Professor Turner

 - Consultant Neurologist, John Radcliffe Hospital

-- Associate Director, Oxford University Clinical Academic Graduate School (OUCAGS)
+- Academic Training Programme Co-Director, Oxford University Clinical Academic Graduate School (OUCAGS)

 Motor system imaging and biochemical biomarker development in amyotrophic lateral sclerosis